PhilippeMarcMeyer/vanillaSelectBox/README.md

 # vanillaSelectBox
 ### A nice select/multiselect ui with no dependency

 ### vanillaSelectBox is not currently in v1+, please test it carefully before using it in production (interactions with other plugins, css) and be kind enough to report any bug to me so I can improve it.

+I think one improvement would be to integrate the css as style tags because there are still interferences between the document and vanillaSelectBox

+What do you think ?

 ![screen shot](https://raw.githubusercontent.com/PhilippeMarcMeyer/vanillaSelectBox/master/vanillaSelectBox.png)